ColinWalker98/nato/README.md

 Therefore, the engineer is able to set up the required tools and packages on their local device in order to execute the setup of the assignment based on the readme.

 In order to deploy the environment, the following decisions have been made.
+## Repository
+- Ideally I would create a separate git repository to store terraform modules as it would allow us to version them.
+However, for the sake of usability in this assignment, a single repository is created to collect all required files to set up the environment.

 ### Infrastructure
 - Infrastructure will be deployed on the AWS Cloud provider.